mjordan/islandora_bulk_delete/README.md

 `drush iChainsaw --user=admin --collection=bar:collection --content_model=foo:contentModel --namespace=baz --list`
 `drush iChainsaw --user=admin --newspaper=sleazy:tabloid`

-The specified collection (or newspaper) object is not deleted.
-For newspaper issues and book objects, all associated page objects will also be deleted.

 The `--content_model` and `--namespace` parameters are optional, and provide two ways to limit the set of objects within a collection to be deleted.
 If you include them, only objects in the specified collection of the specified content type and/or having the specified namespace will be deleted.
 The `--user` needs to have Drupal permission to "Permanently remove objects from the repository."
-The values of all options other than `--user` are PIDs.
+The values of the `--collection` and `--content_model` options are PIDs.

+The specified collection (or newspaper) object is not deleted.
+For newspaper issues and book objects, all associated page objects are deleted.
+Please note that an object is deleted even if it is in another collection.
+It is not simply removed from the current collection.

 Newspapers are a special case: